Week 1: Build a site that responds to scroll with animation and depth

 What I Built:

-To bring those goals to life, I built a generative visual system using the Canvas API — no libraries, just raw JavaScript.
+To bring those goals to life, I built a generative visual system using the Canvas API; no libraries, just raw JavaScript.
 I started with a simple draw loop, then added behavior: motion, interaction, and visual depth.
+It took 4 stages to get from static to fully in motion.

 Stage 1: Static Circles